 PLATE 22: MACERAL GROUP: INERTINITE; Maceral: Micrinite

 Micrinite is a secondary maceral, and is characterized by very small rounded grains which are classically described as being less than 2 µm in size.
 It exhibits a sugar-like granular texture, with a colour that varies from white to pale grey.
-Micrinite differs from i) inertodetrinite due to particle size (being less than 2 microns), ii) macrinite due to the granularity of the aggregate, and iii) fine grained clays due to the far lighter shade of grey.
+Micrinite differs from i) inertodetrinite due to particle size (being less than 2 microns), ii) macrinite due to the granularity of the aggregate, and iii) fine-grained clays due to the far lighter shade of grey.

 Teichmuller suggested that micrinite is the solid residue remaining after devolatilisation during coalification of liptinites (i.e. the solid remnants of tar and bitumen).
-Where micrinite occurs associated with liptinite, this may be possible.
+Where micrinite occurs associated with liptinite, this may be so.
 However, this does not really explain why micrinite is found within cells of fusinite and semifusinite, or frequently associated with fine clay minerals (granular, dark brown in appearance).
 Other origins may be the redeposition of highly fragmented inertinite macerals, or a coalification product of sclerenchyme.
 Micrinite is fairly common in all southern African coals.

-At about 1.4 %RoVmr, micrinite has a similar reflectance to vitrinite and may be difficult to determine.
+At about 1.4% RoVmr, micrinite has a similar reflectance to vitrinite and may be difficult to identify.
 Micrinite is believed to contain more volatile matter than other inertinite macerals, possibly related to the proposed origin.

 Plate